You know that guy… the one who “wins” at life?

 But in all seriousness, winners know how to play their own games.

 I’m not exactly comparing your environmental organization or green business to a game.
-But, there are winners and losers.
+But, like the guy who thinks back-to-school-night is a competition, there are always winners and losers.

 Winners get donations, orders, customers, loyalty and success.